This easy-peasy, no-bake date square recipe is simply put, delicious!

 Deglet Noor are the smaller, firmer and cheaper dates that you would generally find in the baking aisle or with the dried fruit.
 We've never seen them packaged as 'Deglet Noor' dates, they're usually just 'dates'.
 These are the dates you want.

-You can replace this with white granulated sugar.
+Just regular white, granulated sugar is needed, but you can replace this with white caster sugar.

-Top tip: You can make your own castor sugar very easily by just whizzing normal granulated sugar in a food processer.
+Top tip: You can make your own castor sugar very easily by just whizzing normal granulated sugar in a food processor.
 The consistency needs to be somewhere between granulated sugar and icing sugar.

 We would advise against using brown sugar, it will make the mixture too heavy and too dark.